beekhof/sbd-operator/docs/blueprint.md

 Enhance the `SBDRemediation` controller (`controllers/sbdremediation_controller.go`) to robustly update the `SBDRemediation` CR's `status` field.

 **Requirements:**
-- After a successful write of a fence message to the shared SBD PV, update the `SBDRemediation` `status.phase` to `FencedSuccessfully` and `status.message` to "Node successfully fenced via SBD."
+- After a successful write of a fence message to the shared SBD PV, update the `SBDRemediation` conditions:
+  - Set `FencingSucceeded=True` with reason "FencingCompleted" and message "Node successfully fenced via SBD."
+  - Set `Ready=True` with reason "Succeeded" and message "Fencing completed successfully."
 - If an error occurs during the fencing process (e.g., cannot open device, write error, checksum error from previous read):
-    - Update `status.phase` to `Failed`.
+    - Set `FencingSucceeded=False` with reason "FencingFailed" and appropriate error message
+    - Set `Ready=True` with reason "Failed" and error details
     - Update `status.message` with a detailed error description.
     - Implement retry logic (e.g., requeue with backoff) for transient errors before marking as `Failed`.
 - Use `client.Status().Update()` to persist status changes.